RenegadeMinds/helloworld/Hello World C++.md

 # Hello World C++

 In this tutorial we're going to build a Hello World console application in C++ from scratch.
+Once we're finished, we'll run it, check its game state, then make a move and say hello to everyone.
+This all involves several major steps.

+1. Write our Hello World code
+2. Compile libxayagame so that we can include it in our executable
+3. Compile our Hello World game with libxayagame
+4. Sort out the extra dependency files that we need
+5. Check the game state
+6. Make a move and say hello!

-Our application will connect to libxayagame, which will return results for us.
-In another command prompt or terminal, we'll send moves to the game and retrieve the results.
+Our application will incorporate libxayagame and will run as a daemon.
+In another command prompt or terminal, we'll send moves to the game and retrieve the results, which mimics a "front end" as it were.

 Download the code and ancillary files [here](helloworld.zip).
 There are some extra files to help with compilation and running for people that need them.